lenincompres/DOM.create/README.md

 });
 ```

-The styling is added to the document.head's style element with the *id* of the element where it was created.
+The CSS is added to the document.head's style element under the *id* of the element where it is created.
 If the element doesn't have an *id*, a unique one is provided for it.

 ## Binding Properties